Spark-NF/qt-google-analytics/README.md

 ## About
 This script allows you to send events from your Qt application to Google Analytics 4.

-It supports sending events, setting user properties, as well as operating system detection.
+It supports sending events, setting user properties, as well as operating system detection (using a generated [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) as well as the [User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) specification).

-Compatible with both Qt 5.10+ and Qt 6.
+Compatible with both Qt 5 and Qt 6.

 ### Authors
 * Nicolas Faure ([Spark-NF](https://github.com/Spark-NF))